jonlives/nagios-jenkins-plugin/README.md

 # Overview

-This repostitory contains two nagios plugins:
+This repostitory contains three nagios plugins:
 * check_jenkins_job_extended.pl - The original, as documented below.
 Designed to check for failures, not how long since success.
 * check_jenkins_cron.pl - A from-scratch copy designed to check jobs that *should* build periodically.
+* check_jenkins_nodes.pl - Checks the number of nodes with a status of "offline".

 # check_jenkins_cron.pl